+A Supreme Court judge at present gets Rs 1.5 lakh a month in hand after all deductions from salary and allowances.
 The CJI gets a higher amount than this, while the judges of the high court get a lesser amount.
 This amount does not include the rent-free residences provided to the judges while they are in service.

 After the recommendations of the Seventh Pay Commission, the matter was already under the consideration of the government.